 Students in 3301/3302 are responsible for teaching three lessons in one of your classes prior to Thanksgiving break.
 Therefore, by early October, you will want to discuss with your student the material you expect to be covering in early November so they may begin their planning.
 Students are also expected to develop a four-week unit of instruction for the course.
 For those students who are not student teaching, this unit of instruction may include the three lessons they will actually teach.
 For those students who are student teaching, their unit of instruction will generally cover material that will be covered in early January when they first begin their practicum.

 You will be asked to complete two formal evaluations of the Bowdoin student – one at mid-semester and another at the end of the semester.
 Additionally, we ask that you provide direct feedback to your student, either written or verbal, immediately following each lesson they teach.

-Cooperating teachers for Education 3301/3302 field placement will receive a $100.00 honorarium for their service to our students.
+Cooperating teachers for Education 3301/3302 field placement will receive a $150.00 honorarium for their service to our students.
 If issues regarding appropriate behavior, tardiness, or anything else come up, please contact Sarah Chingos, Program Placement and Outreach Coordinator, at firstname.lastname@example.org or 725-3733.